 Delaware 87-0652870 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401 (Address of principal executive offices) (Zip Code) (832) 742-13 357

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share BPTH The Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Employer incorporation or organization) Identification No.) 4710 Bellaire Boulevard, Suite 210, Bellaire, Te exas 77401 (Address of principal executive offices) (Zip Code) (832) 742-1357 (Registra nt's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share BPTH The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all during the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ 1 1 5 e

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Yes $\boxtimes$ No $\square$